wp-plugins/cp-polls/README.txt

 * Compatible with the WordPress 4.2.2 version
 * Fixed XSS vulnerability

+= 1.0.6 =
+* Compatible with the WordPress 4.2.3 version
+* Fixed issue related to the captcha image with zLib library
+* Fixed bug in cache function and added ID to results.
+* Fixed bug in the URLs used for Ajax calls.

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-* Compatible with the WordPress 4.2.2 version
+* Compatible with the WordPress 4.2.3 version
-* Fixed XSS vulnerability
+* Fixed issue related to the captcha image with zLib library
+* Fixed bug in cache function and added ID to results.
+* Fixed bug in the URLs used for Ajax calls.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support